folio-org/docs/content/en/docs/Access/Courses/courses.md

 ## Editing an instructor

-Note: If an instructor has a FOLIO user record, then the instructor cannot be edited.
+Note: If an instructor has a FOLIO user record, you cannot edit that instructor's information.
 1. [Find the course](#searching-for-courses) and click on it in the **Courses** list.
 2. Under **Instructors**, find the instructor you want to edit.
 3. Click the **edit icon**.